cbjs-dev/cbjs/README.md

 - Function overloads
 - Discriminated unions for callbacks and options
 - Support for all lambdas
-- Bundled for both ESM and CommonJS

 ## License

-Apache 2.0
+All the packages are released under the Apache 2.0 license.